GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "The GSA repository's **_Staging_** branch is the master branch for each GSA repository.
 It is important that you always start with the **_Staging_** branch in your forked repository when you create a new branch.
 Starting at **_Staging_** helps keep your repository's files sychronized with GSA's repository (e.g., PIV-Guides)." %}

 2. Click on the **_Branch_** button again and enter your new **branch name** into the _text field_ (e.g., **_[Guide Name] Branch_**).
 3. Select the blue button that now displays your new branch name.
-(You are now in the new branch.)

-Now that you have a new branch to store your guide, the next step is to create a new **"Page"**, where you can write your guide.
-See the next section, **_Create a Page_**.
+Next, see the following steps to **_Create a Page_**.

 ## Create a Page